maxbeizer/test_oof/README.md

 I'm an idiot.
 As an idiot, I often will write tests that I think are great and the whole suite passes and I feel great about myself.
-Only later—sometimes much later— do I notice the compiler warning that one of my beautiful tests has the `.ex` extenion and not the `.exs` extenion that ExUnit requires to run the test.
+Only later—sometimes much later— do I notice the compiler warning that one of my beautiful tests has the `.ex` extension and not the `.exs` extenion that ExUnit requires to run the test.

 This package is an attempt to remove that rake I tend to step on.